haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Languages Thieves’ cant plus any two languages
 Armor Class 12 (leather armor) Hit Points 11 (2d8 + 2)
 Speed 30 ft.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 396

 STR
 11 (+0)
 DEX